plugintheworld/changi/README.md

 It will also try to `git rm` changelog entry files.

-Changelog format looks like this:
+Default changelog format looks like this:

 ```
 # <release no.>, <date>[, <release notes>]